AFN Annual Report 2012-13

 A Conditional Assessment of the community’s existing housing stock (58 units) was undertaken to determine deficiencies related to health, safety, fire protection, structural stability and accessibility.
 A Specification List is being developed to determine the optimum methods and materials for the renovations of these units.
 This Specification will be based on cost efficiency, energy efficiency, increased durability and a healthier indoor environment for its occupants.

-The development of the First Nation Green Housing Standard has begun with chapters addressing a number of key elements including:
+The development of the First Nation Green Housing Standards – now referred to as the First Nations Sustainable Development Standards (FNSDS) – has begun.
+It is comprised of a number of key elements including:

 - Assessing the current housing situation;

 - Developing effective strategies for housing;

 - Creating a regulatory environment (codes-standards-rules-regulations-land use/zoning-policies-bylaws-permits-compliance and enforcement);

 - Models of operational control for housing (governance-funding-finance-management-administration-operations and portfolio maintenance);

 - Renewable and alternative energy options;

 - Preferred construction methods and materials;

 - Environmental and traditional considerations;

 - Health-based specifications; and,